• Skip to primary navigation

 There are so many methods of making cookies and cream fudge that I decided to just go with the simplest one.
 Who wants to spend ages making the fudge when we could be spending more time eating the fudge, right?

-2. Heat until the chocolate is melted.
+3. Place over medium-low heat until the chocolate is melted.

-3. Add vanilla and crushed Oreos.
+4. Add vanilla and then crushed Oreos.

 close up stack of oreo fudge next to milk jar

-Yes.
+This easy Oreo fudge recipe can be frozen.
 The only issue is if you top your fudge with more Oreos, those exposed Oreos will get really soft.
 That might not be an issue for some because they tend to get soft over time anyway, but it might be an issue for others.

 This fudge lasts fairly well at room temperature for a while, so I wouldn't stress out about freezing them unless you plan on not eating them for another month.